naren200/naren200.github.io/index.md

   Welcome!
 I am Narendhiran Saravanane.
 My friends call me Naren (Naa-R-ehN).
 </p>
 <p>
-  I am currently living my dream — studying at the mecca of innovation,<a href="https://robotics.asu.edu/"> ASU Robotics @ ASU</a>, and working on Stretch R1 Robot.
+  I am currently living my dream — studying at the epicenter of innovation,<a href="https://robotics.asu.edu/"> ASU Robotics @ ASU</a>, and working on Stretch R1 Robot.
 I am in the <a href="https://ras.engineering.asu.edu/"> M.S. in Robotics and Autonomous Systems program</a>, Batch of 2024.
 Through my life’s work, I want to advance robotic capabilities in unstructured environments with three focuses: perception, Machine Learning, and Aerial Robotics.
 As an engineer, I believe incorporating automation with artificial intelligence in problem-solving would enlarge efficiency in operations.

 </p>
 <p>